epogrebnyak/econometrics-navigator/docs/topics/anova.md

 Very simple and illustrative case NIST reference case [here](https://www.itl.nist.gov/div898/strd/anova/SiRstv.html).

-Nice Julia package [ANOVA.jl](https://github.com/marcpabst/ANOVA.jl), but not as much documentation yet.
+Comoact Julia package [ANOVA.jl](https://github.com/marcpabst/ANOVA.jl) at about 150 lines of code, but not as much documentation yet.

 ANOVA is again a case where [Russian wikipedia][ru] is more concise and clear on the subject.